 With a degree in literature and careers and experience as diverse as Antarctic guide, rock climber and seasoned outback expeditioner Nina is our valued Communications Strategist.
 Skilled at knocking our clunky drafts into shape for event patrons, community liaising or any other purpose Nina is a master of getting the right message across.
 Nina also assists ESS in support roles for the management team.

 Shenelle is a quiet achiever who leads our Volunteer Management team with grace and efficiency.
 It isn’t easy to look after 500 volunteers and our custom-built vols database at a big event yet Shenelle manages it with a smile and minimal fuss.
 As the go-to person for all those volunteers and a team of vols coordinators she’s our “vols mum” and looks after our large BASH music events as well for Birdsville Races.

 Bushwalker and canyoner of many years Aine is at home in the outdoors and more than happy to camp for weeks as we organise events in remote areas.
 Aine has a background in land management and works with Shenelle to look after vols at our big events.

 Dr Glenn Singleman, Medical Director

-Glenn is an experienced expedition doctor, remote specialist and veteran of many years in Emergency Rooms.
+Glenn is an experienced expedition doctor, remote specialist and veteran of many years in Emergency Rooms and ICU.
 With a fascinating mix of skills including Antarctic exploration since 1988, he’s an award winning film maker and base jumper.
 Glenn is always an interesting presence in our medical teams.

-ESS has 51 regular and casual staffers drawn from around Australia.
-This includes advanced riggers, water safety experts and authorities in high altitude mountaineering, geology, doctors, paramedics, physios, nurses and wilderness first aiders.
+ESS has staff around Australia and includes first aiders, doctors, nurses, paramedics, physios, advanced riggers, water safety experts and authorities in high altitude mountaineering and geology.